-The first hurdle might lie in the very nature of criminal matters.
+The first hurdle might lie in the very

+nature of criminal matters.
 Indeed, because it is so close to the core of the exercise of State sovereignty, criminal law is among the fields in which the Union took the longest time to intervene.10 The reluctance of MS for the EU to intervene is still particularly strong when it comes to procedural law, which might be explained by the fact that States are not particularly prepared to give up their sovereign prerogative of organising their internal proceedings.11 Besides, detention conditions and the improvement thereof are not always a central issue for the public, and many governments do not actively push for them.
 In fact, with repressive calls for harsher treatment of offenders spreading throughout Europe, there is often little space left for advocating the right of detainees to live in tolerable conditions, without even mentioning calls to reduce the number of inmates.
 Although repeatedly proven to be an ineffective long-term strategy, proposals to build more and more prisons are met with more support than programmes focusing on keeping as few persons in custody as possible.

-considerations Secondly, anv the present and future state of EU criminal law would be incomplete without mentioning the persistent implementation issues pervading it, and raising serious concerns as to its effectiveness.
+considerations Secondly, anv of the present and future state of EU criminal law would be incomplete without mentioning the persistent implementation issues pervading it, and raising serious concerns as to its effectiveness.
 Should the core objective of a reform be to promote fundamental rights - and better detention on which its implementation relies will view it as another cumbersome addition to the normative framework, and are less likely to ensure swift and full implementation.
-Beyond questions of resources and training, emphasis should therefore also be put on the short and long-term benefits of new tools for those in charge of implementing them.
+Beyond guestions of resources and training, emphasis should therefore also be put on the short and long-term benefits of new tools for those in charge of implementing them.
 This is of course especially the case where detainees' rights are concerned; national authorities may need additional incentives to go through the changes required to implement new norms.
 It should be emphasised, for instance, that reforms will improve the working conditions of prison and probation staff, and save substantial amounts of resources in the long term.

-THE CRUCIAL ROLE OF THE EUROPEAN UNION IN IMPROVING DETENTION CONDITIONS detention and are, therefore, a precious tool against recidivism.
+THE CRUCIAL ROLE OF THE EUROPEAN UNION IN IMPROVING DETENTION CONDITIONS

+The current state of prison conditions in Europe demonstrates that most MS have not yet reached their stated objectives.
+Nonetheless, improving these conditions is in every State's interest, as adequate detention conditions are necessary to ensure the role of rehabilitation in detention and are, therefore, a precious tool against recidivism.
 Thus, it is paramount to keep working towards the achievement of decent detention conditions for all prisoners.
 In this respect, we believe that the EU has a crucial role to play, mainly because of the following developments.